-You can also look at other options, for example, self-employment, returning to education or volunteering to get work experience.
-If you are coming from outside Ireland to work you can find more information in our document, Finding a job in Ireland.
+You can also look at other options, such as self-employment, returning to education or volunteering to get work experience.
+If you are coming from outside Ireland to work, you can find more information in our document, Finding a job in Ireland.

-Jobs are advertised in many different places.
-You should check all the sources listed below regularly to ensure that you are aware of any new vacancies.
+You should regularly check all the sources listed here for any new vacancies.

-- Your Intreo Centre or Social Welfare Branch Office: Provide information and advice for all jobseekers including a list of job vacancies and a Jobseeker Information Pack (pdf).
-Intreo is a service from the Department of Employment Affairs and Social Protection which provides a single point of contact for all employment and income supports.
+- Your Intreo Centre or Social Welfare branch office: They provide information and advice for all jobseekers.
+Intreo is a service from the Department of Employment Affairs and Social Protection (DEASP) which provides a single point of contact for all employment services and income supports.
 You can read more in our document about employment services for jobseekers.

-- Websites: Jobs websites provide details of current job vacancies.
-The Jobs Ireland website lists jobs available in Ireland and abroad.
+- Websites: The Jobs Ireland website lists jobs available in Ireland and abroad.
 It also lists internships and employment programme vacancies.
 You can upload your CV to the Jobs Ireland website so employers can access it and contact you directly.

-- Notices: Jobs are often advertised in shop and restaurant windows, in libraries, supermarkets and other community noticeboards.
+- Notices: Local jobs are often advertised in shop and restaurant windows, in libraries, in supermarkets and on community noticeboards.

 - Open days and recruitment days: Some employers and industries hold open days to recruit staff.
 Open days and events in your area may be advertised online, in local newspapers and at other local events.